JRHB314/VBCS-Integration/WIP.md

 -followerCount: will hold the returned follower count.
 Put this in the Data field of the top "count" text.<br>
 -followingCount: will hold the returned following count.
 Put this in the Data field of the middle "count" text.<br>
 -mutualCount: will hold the returned mutuals count.
 Put this in the Data field of the bottom "count" text.<br>
+-favoriteQuote: will hold the returned quote.
+Put this in the Data field of the "Quote" text.
+Set default value to "Favorite Quote".
 {img}
 {img}
 <br>